-At last there is a Bristol back at Filton.
-Delivered to the new Aerospace Bristol attraction which opens later this summer, the cutaway Bristol Type 403 – the last of the company’s ‘aerodyne’ Types – has been a co-operative project between the Bristol Owners’ Heritage Trust and Bristol specialist, Spancer Lane Jones.
+At last there is a Bristol car back at Filton.
+The cutaway Bristol Type 403 has been a co-operative project between the Bristol Owners’ Heritage Trust and Bristol specialist, Spancer Lane Jones.
+And it has just been delivered to the new Aerospace Bristol attraction which opens later this summer.
 It is the fruit of a considerable amount of fund-raising and hard work.

 The 403 was discovered in a West Country barn where it had been stored for over 30 years.
 It was rescued by the Bristol Owners’ Heritage Trust and restored/transformed into a sectioned exhibit for Aerospace Bristol by volunteer apprentices at Spencer Lane Jones.
 It is located in Hangar 16S, the Grade II listed Great War hangar which forms part of the new £19m industrial heritage attraction.
 It will celebrate the products and staff of the Bristol Aeroplane Company and its subsidiary companies.
 Attractions include: aeroplanes, helicopters, aero-engines, boats and other not so well-known exhibits which will come as a surprise to many.